PASQUALE PALUMBO HOME PAGE

 (research activity developed at the BioMatLab of IASI, located at the Policlinico Gemelli Hospital)

-• Modeling and control of the glucose/insulin homeostasis: the homeostasis of glucose, involving the secretion of its controlling hormone insulin by pancreas is the object of several mathematical models over the past thirty years.
+• MODELING AND CONTROL OF THE GLUCOSE/INSULIN HOMEOSTASIS.
+The homeostasis of glucose, involving the secretion of its controlling hormone insulin by pancreas is the object of several mathematical models over the past thirty years.
 One of the goals of this modeling effort is the measurement of the degree to which a given subject is able to accomodate a load of glucose (for instance administred as an intra-venous bolus, the well knwon Intra-Venous Glucose Tolerance Test, IVGTT).
 The fact that several attempts at modeling the glucose-insulin system have been made in the past points to the actual difficulty in constructing a model which is at the same time mathematically coherent, statistically robust and physiologically meaningful.
 In other words, the model should exhibit satisfactory properties of the solutions, its parameters should be statistically estimable with sufficient precision from data sets obtained from standard experimental procedures, and it should conform to established physiological concepts.
 So far, indeed, no single model exhibiting simultaneously all of these features has been proposed.
 In R[8] a family of delay-differential models of the glucose-insulin system is presented, whose members represent adequately the Intra-Venous Glucose Tolerance Test and allied experimental procedures of diabetological interest.
 Different models of the family have been identified from IVGTT data R[9], providing excellent results in terms of parameter estimation.
 These models, then, appear statistically and physiologically promising.
 In R[8] the mathematical analysis has been performed.
 All the models in the family admit positive bounded unique solutions for any positive initial condition and are persistent.
 The models agree with the physics underlying the experiments, and they all present a unique positive equilibrium point.
 Local stability is investigated in a pair of interesting member models: one, a discrete-delays differential system (a preliminar version of the model is presented in C[20]); the other, a distributed-delay system reducing to an ordinary differential system evolving on a suitably defined extended state space.
 In both cases conditions are given on the physical parameters in order to ensure the local asymptotic stability of the equilibrium point.
 These conditions are always satisfied, given the actual parameter estimates obtained experimentally.
 A study of the global stability properties is also performed.
-A further analysis of the global stability has been proposed in R[12].
+A further analysis of the global stability has been proposed in R[12], R[23].
+A study to assess the pancreatic insulin delivery rate from insulin and C-peptide concentrations has been proposed in R[28], C[44].
+A review on the glucose-insulin mathematical models has been presented in R[29], with special focus on multi-scale features.

-• Modeling the pancreatic insulin secretion: an islet population model is proposed in R[16] for pancreatic insulin secretion.
+• MODELING THE PANCREATIC INSULIN SECRETION.
+An islet population model is proposed in R[16] for pancreatic insulin secretion.
 Without detailing the chain of biochemical events giving rise to the delivery of insulin packets, the effect of the islets' bursting response to varying glucose concentration is described by a simple second order nonlinear model, of the same functional form for all islets, but with a random distribution of parameter values over the one million islets considered.
 The islet equations are coupled to a traditional model of the glucose/insulin dynamics to complete a description of the feed-back control of the glucose/insulin system.
 The model is thus based upon the completely random cooperation of a large number of independent controllers, all reacting to the same prevailing plasma glucose concentrations, but with distributed reaction characteristics.
 It is shown that the proposed model is able to replicate in silico different observed phenomena such as low frequency glycemia-insulinemia oscillations (ultradian oscillations, with a period between 50 and 150 minutes, amplified by constant glucose administration and entrained by an oscillating exogenous glucose infusion), as well as concordant induction of high-frequency insulin oscillations by a rapid periodic pulsatile glucose infusion.
 In order to reproduce by simulation all of the above observed phenomena, a single set of (hyper-)parameters has been used throughout, showing that it is indeed possible that a single model may explain the results of several published experimental protocols.
+A slightly modified version of the model has been exploited in R[33] to the end of replicating also Grodky (C[50]) in vitro experiments and in vivo IVGTT.

-• Diabetes progression: few attempts have been made to model mathematically the progression of Type 2 diabetes.
+• DIABETES PROGRESSION.
+Few attempts have been made to model mathematically the progression of Type 2 diabetes.
 A realistic representation of the disease process is preliminary to the possibility of inferring the effectiveness of therapeutic protocols.
 However, writing a good model for diabetes progression is difficult, because of the long time-span of the disease, which makes experimental verification extremely awkward.
 In this context, it is of primary importance that the assumptions underlying the model equations properly reflect established physiology and that the mathematical formulation of the model not give rise to physically unlikely behavior of the solutions.
 In R[13], a model of diabetes progression is formulated, its assumptions are discussed, its qualitative characteristics are established and its performance over a lengthy time-span is simulated under different disease and treatment scenarios.
 The differences with two previously proposed models of diabetes progression are discussed.
 The integration of this model of diabetes progression with simple models for the evolution of insulin sensitivity and for the effectiveness of treatment is proposed.
-Model simulations can be run from the Authors’ webpage: http://150.146.10.4:8080/DiabetesProgression/

 PUBLICATIONS ON INTERNATIONAL JOURNALS